 Skin: The Largest Organ of The Human Body

-The skin is both the source and target of several hormones, has its own immune system, is our largest sensory organ, and so on.
-Without this remarkable organ, human life as we know it would not be possible.
+But its role goes far beyond protection and sensation.
+The skin is an extremely active structure, serving as both the source and target of several hormones.
+It boasts its own immune system, functions as our largest sensory organ, and performs many other vital functions.
+In short, without this incredible organ, human life as we know it would not be possible.

 Functions of the Skin